mpacula/COSMOS/doc/source/advanced_workflows.rst

 Advanced Workflows
 ==================

-.. note:: Under construction.

 Tracking Outputs
 ________________

 You should actually avoid using STDOUT to store the output of your jobs, and redirect it to a file.
-Cosmos helps you keep track of these output files using a dictionary you pass to :function:`Batch.add_node()` using the output parameter.
+Cosmos helps you keep track of these output files using a dictionary you pass to :py:meth:`Batch.add_node()` using the output parameter.
 Time to really dig into the add_node() api:

-.. automethod:: Workflow.models.Batch.add_node()
+.. automethod:: Workflow.models.Batch.add_node
    :noindex:

+Understanding the add_node parameters are vital.
+The two most complicated parameters are *pcmd* and *outputs*.
+Cosmos automatically creates and output directory tree for each Workflow, Batch, and Node.
+You can access this system output_path by using *'{output_dir}'* in your pcmd.
+Cosmos will also keep track of output directories for you.
+Use the
+*outputs* parameter to pass in a dictionary of output files.
+You can then access the outputs directionary later by using :py:data:`Workflow.models.Node.outputs`, or access the full path to those output files using :py:data:`Workflow.models.Node.output_paths`

 .. code-block:: python